Skip to content

 CSS Files and CSS Modules

-You can use modern and pure CSS without thinking about vendor prefixes or browser inconsistencies.
-You can use CSS Modules where all class names and animation names are scoped locally by default.
+With modern and pure CSS, you won't need to worry about vendor prefixes or browser inconsistencies.
+With CSS Modules, all class and animation names are scoped locally by default.

 • VUE